Below, is a graphic I created to explain basic differences.

 - file a new trademark in the other country, but based upon another country’s filing or registration; or

-- use the Madrid Protocol springboard your registration to another country
+- use the Madrid Protocol springboard your registration or filing to another country

 In order to get the circled “R” (®) trademark symbol, you must successfully file for a trademark and obtain a Registration Certificate.
 You may follow the outline below: